-If the teachers of Rosedale Playschool know or have reason to believe that a child is exhibiting signs or symptoms of illness, including symptoms that resemble a cold, as set out below, the teachers must ensure:
+If the educators of Rosedale Playschool know or have reason to believe that a child is exhibiting signs or symptoms of illness, including symptoms that resemble a cold, as set out below, the educators must ensure:

-- A) that the child's parent arranges for the immediate removal of the child from the program premises, and - B) that the child does not return to the program premises until the Program Director is satisfied that the child no longer poses a health risk to persons on the program premises.
-This could include a negative test for COVID-19 or an appropriate isolation period.
+- 1. That the child's parent arranges for the immediate removal of the child from the program premises. - 2.
+That the child does not return to the program premises until the Program Director is satisfied that the child no longer poses a health risk to persons on the program premises.